Difference Between Garlic and Purple Garlic

 By appearance, garlic is a bulbous flowering plant.
 Some examples of the close relatives of garlic include onion, leek, shallot, Chinese onion, and chive.

-In addition, garlic has had a practical application as a seasoning ingredient for hundreds of years.
+In addition, garlic has been a practical seasoning ingredient for hundreds of years.

 Apart from its use as a food item, garlic has several medicinal properties.
-A common name of garlic is the stinking rose.
+A common name for garlic is the stinking rose.

 The name originates from the strong odour of garlic.
-Garlic breath may also be a likely outcome of eating garlic in significant proportion in one’s meal.
+Garlic breath may also be a likely outcome of eating garlic in significant proportion to one’s meal.

-However, fresh parsley is often consumed as an ingredient to get rid of the garlic smell.
+However, fresh parsley is consumed as an ingredient to get rid of the garlic smell.

 The smell and taste of garlic originate from the high proportions of sulphur compounds that are dominant in it.